What Causes Nosebleeds? And How Can You Prevent Them?

 How to Stop Your Child’s Nosebleed

 If you or your child has frequent nosebleeds, it’s important to address the underlying cause.
-Through allergy testing, we can determine what may be the reason behind children’s allergies.
+Through allergy testing, we can determine what may be the reason behind children’s allergy nosebleeds.

 Are There Different Types of Nosebleeds?

 Yes.
-In fact, they can be divided into two types: anterior and posterior.
+They can be divided into two types: anterior and posterior.

 Bleeding that is more profuse and going down the back of the throat is more likely to be posterior.

-What to Do in Case of a Nosebleed
+How Do You Stop a Nosebleed from Allergies?
+What to Do in Case of an Allergy Nosebleed

 It’s always a good idea to understand basic first aid when it comes to nosebleeds.
-As we’ve said, most nosebleeds are not serious and can be easily managed.
+As we’ve said, most nosebleeds—particularly allergy nosebleeds— are not serious and can be easily managed.

 If bleeding occurs, sit down and lean forward and relax.